josippapez/react-pdf-html/README.md

 ## License

-react-pdf-html is licensed under the ISC License.
+react-pdf-html is licensed under the MIT License.